 Seasoned to perfection with the right amount of crunch…we’re making perfectly sauteed asparagus.
 Along with 7 ways to add some love and sparkle to this dish!

-Apparently, there’s only so many times one can eat plain steamed asparagus.
+There are only so many times one can eat plain steamed asparagus.

-As for me, I could probably never get tired of it.
+As for me, I’ll never get tired of it.
 You know how there’s that one side or that one recipe that always sounds great for dinner?